go-simpler/goversion/README.md

 Switched to 1.19 (main)
 ```

-`gotip` can be used just like any other version.
+The `gotip` version can be used just like any other.
-To update it, switch to a stable Go version and run `gotip download`.

 ```shell
 > goversion use tip
 Switched to tip
 ```

+To update it, first switch to a stable Go version and then run `gotip download`.

 ### List